Doctor Who: History

-Doctor Who first appeared on the BBC Television Service at 17:16:20 GMT on Saturday, 23 November 1963; this was eighty seconds later than the scheduled programme time, because of announcements concerning the previous day's assassination of John F. Kennedy.
+Doctor Who was originally intended to appeal to a family audience as an educational programme using time travel as a means to explore scientific ideas and famous moments in history.
+The programme first appeared on the BBC Television Service at 17:16:20 GMT on 23 November 1963; this was eighty seconds later than the scheduled programme time, because of announcements concerning the previous day's assassination of John F. Kennedy.
 It was to be a regular weekly programme, each episode 25 minutes of transmission length.
 Discussions and plans for the programme had been in progress for a year.
 The head of drama Sydney Newman was mainly responsible for developing the programme, with the first format document for the series being written by Newman along with the head of the script department (later head of serials) Donald Wilson and staff writer C. E. Webber; in a 1971 interview Wilson claimed to have named the series, and when this claim was put to Newman he did not dispute it.
 Writer Anthony Coburn, story editor David Whitaker and initial producer Verity Lambert also heavily contributed to the development of the series.

-The programme was originally intended to appeal to a family audience as an educational programme using time travel as a means to explore scientific ideas and famous moments in history.
 On 31 July 1963, Whitaker commissioned Terry Nation to write a story under the title The Mutants.
 As originally written, the Daleks and Thals were the victims of an alien neutron bomb attack but Nation later dropped the aliens and made the Daleks the aggressors.
-When the script was presented to Newman and Wilson it was immediately rejected as the programme was not permitted to contain any "bug-eyed monsters".
+When the script was presented to Wilson, it was immediately rejected as the programme was not permitted to contain any "bug-eyed monsters".
 According to Lambert, "We didn't have a lot of choice—we only had the Dalek serial to go ...
 We had a bit of a crisis of confidence because Donald [Wilson] was so adamant that we shouldn't make it.
 Had we had anything else ready we would have made that."
 Nation's script became the second Doctor Who serial – The Daleks (also known as The Mutants).
-The serial introduced the eponymous aliens that would become the series' most popular monsters, and was responsible for the BBC's first merchandising boom.
+The serial introduced the eponymous aliens that would become the series' most popular monsters, dubbed "Dalekmania", and was responsible for the BBC's first merchandising boom.